 - 1995 Editorial from the Lancet, a British medical journal (provided by the Canadian Foundation for Drug Policy)

-- Gallup Poll showing that 50% of Americans now support legalizing cannabis for personal use
+- Gallup Poll showing, for the first time, that 50% of Americans now support legalizing cannabis for personal use

 Science & Studies